 Finally don’t forget to explore the Old Town for quirky shops and local handmade arts and crafts.

 Bars & Restaurants

 Having visited Nice with a group of friends we were all pleasantly surprised at how enjoyable and diverse the nightlife was in Nice.
 The old town offered a choice of wonderful grungy-style bars and pubs, many featuring live music or DJs.
-Down on the seafront, there were the busy nightclubs while on the beach itself the beach clubs are the place to be seen and provide that air of exclusivity.
+Down on the seafront, there were busy nightclubs while on the beach itself, the beach clubs were the place to be seen and provided that air of exclusivity.

 Eating out in Nice and the region as a whole is a delight.
 Dishes will focus on fresh local produce along with seafood, grilled fish, fresh salads, herbs and olive oil.
 From rooftop terraces to private beach restaurants and from brasseries to tiny family-run businesses tucked away in the Old Town, there is something for every taste.

 Throughout the year Nice hosts several highly recognised festivals and events.
 The Nice Carnival in February, the Jazz Festival in July, and its Christmas Village in December are just some of the many that take place.

 If you are in Nice for a few days then I would wholeheartedly recommend you spend a day or two out and about exploring the region as there are some truly mind-blowing experiences just a stone’s throw from the city.
 You have two options – visit the towns along the coast or head inland and discover the nature, countryside and hidden villages of the region.